 product_code), all our code should comply with this rule without exception.
 Let's look at some of the standards we apply within NAppGUI.
 They are not the best nor do they have to adapt to all cases.
 They are just ours:

-- Use a reduced subset of the language.
-For example, expressions of the type
+- Use a reduced subset of the language, as we have seen in Use of C. For example, expressions of the type

 - Comments are forbidden, except on rare occasions and very justified.
 If something needs a comment, rewrite it.
-A comment that minimally contradicts the code that seeks to clarify produces the opposite effect of the expected when writing it.
+A comment that minimally contradicts the code it seeks to clarify produces more confusion than it helps..
 And it is very simple that they become obsolete.

 - Reduced and clean public interfaces.
 The header files (